-All apprentices complete a 4000-hour Basic Apprenticeship within one of the craft areas listed below (approximately 2-years).
-An academic curriculum consisting of 30-college credits complements on-the-job training with a strong foundation in shipbuilding discipline theory and prepares the apprentice to further their education.
+Most apprentices complete an 8,000-hour Apprenticeship within one of the craft areas listed below (approximately 4-years).
+An academic curriculum consisting of 60-college credits complements on-the-job training with a strong foundation in shipbuilding discipline theory and prepares the apprentice to further their education.

 Ship’s Carpenters build, install, and remove rough wooden structures, temporary frame shelters, and protective covering for ship’s equipment.
 They also assemble, install, and repair ship furnishings, such as doors, lockers, cabinets, desks, and berths.

 Insulators insulate ship compartments, walls, bulkheads and overheads for climate and noise control.
 They also insulate pipe and ventilation systems for anti-sweat protection and heat transmittal protection.